 - Other metallic prostheses

-If you have any of the above, your individual case will be reviewed by the UBC MRI Research Centre MR Technologist and/or UBC Hospital Radiologist, and a decision will be made regarding your participation in the study.
+If you have any of the above or if there are possible safety issues that arise during the MRI screening process, your individual case will be reviewed by the UBC Hospital MR Technologist and/or Radiologist.
+A decision will be made regarding your participation in the study.
 In many cases, an operative report may be required to assess the nature of the implants in your body.

 What happens next?